agmcarthur/vtec2023-amr/README.md

 As illustrated by the exercise above, the diversity of antimicrobial resistance mechanisms requires a diversity of detection algorithms and a diversity of detection limits.
 CARD’s Resistance Gene Identifier (RGI) currently integrates four CARD detection models: [Protein Homolog Model, Protein Variant Model, rRNA Variant Model, and Protein Overexpression Model](https://github.com/arpcard/rgi#analyzing-genomes-genome-assemblies-metagenomic-contigs-or-proteomes-a-k-a-rgi-main).
 Unlike naïve analyses, CARD detection models use curated cut-offs, currently based on BLAST/DIAMOND bitscore cut-offs.
 Many other available tools are based on BLASTN or BLASTP without defined cut-offs and avoid resistance by mutation entirely.

-In this part of the tutorial, your instructor will walk you through the following use of CARD’s [Resistome Gene Identifier](https://card.mcmaster.ca/analyze/rgi) with default settings “Perfect and Strict hits only”, "Exclude nudge", and "High quality/coverage":
+In this part of the tutorial, your instructor will walk you through the following use of CARD’s [Resistome Gene Identifier](https://card.mcmaster.ca/analyze/rgi) with default settings “**Perfect and Strict hits only**”, "**Exclude nudge**", and "**High quality/coverage**":

 * Resistome prediction for the multidrug resistant *Acinetobacter baumannii* MDR-TJ, complete genome (NC_017847).
 * Resistome prediction for the plasmid isolated from *Escherichia coli* strain MRSN388634 plasmid (KX276657).